 Last year, Gartner identified Managed Detection and Response (MDR) as a new, rapidly growing service category.
 MDR services emerged to fill a gap left by the traditional MSSP model.
 While MSSPs support many different parts of a security program, detecting and responding to advanced threats is not where they specialize.
 Meanwhile, MDR services deliver specific expertise to support organizations seeking to improve their threat detection and incident response capabilities.

-NEW RESOURCE!
 8 Common Questions & Answers: MSSP vs MDR

 Key Differences Between MSSP and MDR

 If you are considering outsourcing detection and response, make sure you understand the key differences between an MSSP and MDR.
 To help you make an educated decision, we’ve compiled an at-a-glance comparison, a deeper dive into several key differences, and red flags to watch out for.
 We also encourage you to download our full guide for 8 common questions and answers on MSSP vs MDR.